Sylvia Rivera was born in 1951 in New York to a Puerto Rican father and a Venezuelan mother.

 After her father abandoned her family when she was still a baby, Sylvia sadly lived in a very turbulent environment.
 For example, Rivera’s stepfather threatened to kill her and her mother when Rivera was just three years old.

 A Difficult Early Life

 Shortly afterwards, Rivera’s mother sadly killed herself.
-Leaving a three year old Sylvia as an orphan.
-She went to her live at her grandmother’s, who was very strict and didn’t like Sylvia’s “Effeminate” behaviour.
+Leaving a three-year-old Sylvia as an orphan.
+She went to her life at her grandmother’s, who was very strict and didn’t like Sylvia’s “Effeminate” behaviour.
 The last straw for her grandmother is when she found out that Sylvia would go to Fourth Grade with makeup on.

 Meeting Marsha P. Johnson

 She was later taken in by a local community of drag queens, who actually named her ‘Sylvia’.
 Before this time she was going by her birth name.